 - Qualcomm also got permission by FCC to conduct R&D tests in New Jersey and California.

 - Qualcomm also claims to offer the 5G NR platform for a small cell which also been used by 3G and 4G networks in urban areas.
-Qualcomm’s ‘FSM100xx’ platform works with both sub-6 GHz frequencies and higher millimeter Wave (mmWave) spectrum.
+Qualcomm’s ‘FSM100xx’ platform works with both sub-6 GHz frequencies and a higher millimeter Wave (mmWave) spectrum.

 - Qualcomm is collaborating with 18 telecoms and 20 manufacturers, including Taiwan’s Asustek Computer Inc. (華碩), to launch 5G-enabled products beyond mobile devices next year.